- Product Name: Viviscal

 Viviscal may be able to improve the thickness of your hair over a period of 3-6 months, and so long as you maintain these supplements your hair should remain thick.
 These benefits however do come with some potential side effects, and these supplements may not work for everyone.

-A more progressive approach would be to use a company like SelfDecode to better understand your genes to identify if they’re predisposing you to hair loss.
-SelfDecode will give you prioritized and personalized recommendations to help you improve your overall health, all backed by science.
+A more progressive approach would be to use a company like SelfDecode to better understand your genes to identify if they’re predisposing you to any health issue and receive prioritized and personalized recommendations to help you improve your overall health, all backed by science.
+Also get access to SelfDecode Labs to find out if your labs are in their optimal range, and what you can do to improve them.

 - Iaso Tea Review: Can this tea help you lose weight?